 Mandarin Oriental Tokyo

 Tokyo is packed with first-class luxury hotels.
-Many are clustered around Tokyo Station and in Roppongi.
 I've inspected all the hotels listed here.
 I've ranked them based on quality, location, service and price.
-I should admit that this ranking is fully subjective and any of the first five could have claimed the #1 spot here.
 These are listed in order of preference.
-Be sure to check my Where to stay in Tokyo page before deciding where to stay.
+Be sure to check my Where to Stay in Tokyo page before deciding where to stay.

 (View on Booking.com or Agoda.com)